dsamojlenko/php-caddy/readme.md

 # Introduction
-GCSX Caddy is a **tiny** Windows dev environment for Laravel applications.
-Based on [Caddy](https://caddyserver.com/), this package also includes [Mailhog](https://github.com/mailhog/MailHog) for catching email sent by your application.
+PHP Caddy is a **tiny** PHP development environment for Windows minimalists, inspired by Laravel Valet.

 **No hosts file, no configuration.
 Just run it and go.**

+PHP Caddy is basically a stripped down Valet: no *.dev domain proxy (only localhost), no linking multiple sites, and no sharing over local tunnels.
+At least for now ;)

+Built with [Caddy](https://caddyserver.com/) web server, PHP Caddy also includes [Mailhog](https://github.com/mailhog/MailHog) for catching email sent by your application.

 **NOTE**: This package is for extreme minimalists.
 It is very limited in its capabilities and it may not work for your particular use-case.